catchsomnath/ddi-data-archivists-guide/importing-data-establishing-relationships.rst

 .. image:: images/er-example.png

 If you have imported your data from any format other than fixed ASCII, re-sequence the data using the Variables > Resequence option in the Toolkit.
-This re-sequencing tool will automatically fill the “StartCol” and “EndCol” columns in the variable description section.
+This re-sequencing tool will automatically fill the "StartCol" and "EndCol" columns in the variable description section.
 This must be done for each data file.

 .. image:: images/variables.png